Smaug6739/discord-template/README.md

 ### Prerequisites

 - You need nodejs >= 16.6.0 for start the bot.
+- You need a token of discord bot. (https://discord.dev)
 - You need typescript complier `npm install -g typescript`

 1. Clone the repo